 After graduating from SPA in 1983, he enrolled at Pacific Union College, where he spent the next six years.
 In his four years as a music major, he gave a recital annually, an accomplishment that was acknowledged with a special certificate from the music department when he completed his B.Mus.Ed. in 1989.
 His mentor and major professor while he was at PUC was Kenneth Narducci.

 Mohr was hired by Glendale Academy to run its band program when he graduated.
 For the previous four years, Brenda Hanson had developed a flourishing music program that had become too large for one person to teach.
-Since she has been able to focus on the choral program and he on the band program, they have developed a music program widely known for its excellence.
+Since she was now able to focus on the choral program and he on the band program, they developed a music program widely known for its excellence.

 Craig and Brenda married in July 1991, and four years later their daughter, Kaitlin Jean, was born.
-Kaitlin, now sixteen, sings and plays the oboe.
+Kaitlin sings and plays the oboe.
 Craig completed a Masters in Letters and Arts, a degree offered as part of the American Band College Program overseen by Max McKee at Southern Oregon University, in 1997.

 He is a frequent soloist and performer in ensembles, including several community bands, orchestras, and brass groups in the Los Angeles area.
 He has studied trumpet with Richard Hoffman (California State University, Northridge).
 Although primarily a band conductor, he has on occasion also conducted orchestra, choir, and handbell ensembles.